scrawlon/scrawlon.github.io/_drafts/2015-09-21-add-more-social-media-options-to-wordpress-divi-theme.md

     );

 This is our custom options array.
-We're ad Add the following code at the bottom of your child theme's functions.php:
+We're adding two new options, one for GitHub and one for LinkedIn.
+You could add others, but for the purpose of this tutorial, let's just focus on those.
+If you're curious where this code comes from Add the following code at the bottom of your child theme's functions.php:

     function load_custom_core_options() {
         if ( ! function_exists( 'et_load_core_options' ) ) {